Flores de Mayo: Prominent titles

 The procession is accompanied by a local brass band, playing the Dios te salve (a Spanish setting of the Hail Mary).
-Devotees bear lighted candles and sing the hymn as they walk.
+Devotees bear lit candles and sing the hymn as they walk.
 In more modern arrangements, a speaker truck is used to broadcast this and other hymns.
-It is customary for participating males not in costume to wear traditional barong tagalog or Western-style formal wear, while females wear any Filipiniana-inspired dress or designer outfits.
+It is customary for participating males not in costume to dress in traditional barong tagalog or Western-style formal wear, while females wear any Filipiniana-inspired or designer outfits.